se-edu/learningresources/contents/dotfiles/Dotfiles.md

 ##### Feature 2.1: Aliases

-An alias is a short cut command to a longer command.
+An alias is a shortcut command to a longer and more complex command.
 A new alias is defined by assigning a string with the command to a name in the format `alias <name>=<command>`.
 Aliases are often set in the `~/.bashrc` or `~/.zshrc` file.
 The examples below illustrate the use of aliasing.

 ```bash
 alias c='clear'